PauloCastro17/DSMOVIE/README.md

 ## About The Project

-The Project is based on a copy of an catalog of films
+The Project is based on a copy of a movie catalog, but this repository contains only the front-end!
+Soon I will post the backend with database connection and everything